-The degree to which implementation of the TDM Program and Monitoring (Mitigation Measures 4.C-2a and 4C-2b) would reduce peak-hour travel cannot be accurately determined at this time, particularly given that effectiveness would be anticipated to improve over time as an increasing number of residential and nonresidential tenants and residents of Alameda Point begin to contribute to, and participate in, program implementation..
+The degree to which implementation of the TDM Program and Monitoring (Mitigation Measures 4.C-2a and 4C-2b) would reduce peak-hour travel cannot be accurately determined at this time, particularly given that effectiveness would be anticipated to improve over time as an increasing number of residential and non-residential tenants and residents of Alameda Point begin to contribute to, and participate in, program implementation.
+Accordingly, it would be speculative to assume that the TDM mitigation measure would reduce the impact to less than significant.
 Therefore, if determined by the Monitoring and Improvement Program to be needed, Mitigation Measure 4.C-2c, which is hereby adopted and incorporated into the Project, would be implemented.
 Implementation of Mitigation Measures 4.C-2a, 4.C-2b, and 4.C-2c, set forth below, which are hereby adopted and incorporated into the Project, would avoid or reduce these impacts, as well as transit, bicycle, and pedestrian travel secondary impacts, to less-than-significant levels.